Breathing for Performance

 Always stop when you feel you could eat more.
 Never get stuffed or have that full tight stomach feeling

 Do not engage in violent physical activity immediately after eating

 The Triune System of Scientific Eating is based on the principle of food compatibility and the Law of Polarity, which states that "Likes Repel and Opposites Attract".
 There are certain foods which together are compatible and require the same digestive juices, while others in combination conflict, and the digestive enzymes are ineffective due to opposition.
 Making up a general list, there are 2 classifications, one that we can call positive, and the other negative, is:

 1. Proteins and legumes which can be combined with acid fruits, the hydrogen and mineral salt group

 3. Salt, milk, honey and fresh vegetables.
 The mineral salt group.

-The simple way to understand this is to avoid consuming proteins and carbohydrates together, based on the universal law of polarity.
+The simple way to understand this is to avoid consuming proteins and carbohydrates in the same meal, based on the universal law of polarity.
 This law also applies to consuming proteins and fats at the same time.
 You're probably thinking, I thought chicken and rice was healthy for me?
 In the correct portions, yes, but the main point is that the digestive system is not designed to digest them when consumed together.
-The next time you go out to eat, read the menu and count how many pair carbs with proteins, or contain all three macronutrients together.
-The food industry, like most industries, began with an honorable intention, but eventually was corrupted by financial gains.
+The next time you go out to eat, read the menu and count how many menu items pair carbs with proteins, or contain all three macronutrients together.
+The food industry, like most industries, began with an honorable intention, but eventually were corrupted by financial interests.